 This technology also brings data challenges.
 VR/AR devices may gather and process data while they are in operation.
 So our data experts typically work on finding a path through the compliance requirements to make sure data is handled responsibly, managing risk and achieving clients' objectives.

 Advanced AR technology is arriving today, but will be omnipresent in the near future.
-Next-generation AR smart glasses, for example, will require integration with enterprise software applications, could generate new health and safety concerns and may mean employers could gather a great deal of data about their employees.
-We believe now is the time to start planning for these emerging considerations (and opportunities), combining legal specialism with your commercial imagination to help shape a new world.
+Next-generation AR smart glasses, when used in a work context, will require integration with enterprise software applications.
+This could generate new health and safety concerns and may mean employers could gather a great deal of data about their employees.
+We believe now is the time to start planning for these emerging considerations (and opportunities), combining legal specialism with your commercial imagination to help shape your business' future.